fido-device-onboard/docs-fidoiot/docs/implementation-references/serviceinfo-sys-module.md

 #### ismore flag

-Modules should always set the 'ismore' flag to false to allow device modules to respond.
-The only time 'ismore' should be true is if the message being sent is not complete processable message.
-All fdo_sys messages are complete messages, so ismore can always be true.
+The 'ismore' more should be true is if the message being sent is not a complete processable message.
+All fdo_sys messages are complete messages, so the 'ismore' flag will always be true in this case.